conda/conda/docs/source/using/envs.rst

 If two users have their conda channels set up differently, then they may inadvertently create different environments from the same spec file because conda fetches the packages from different channels.

-To prevent this, conda offers an option ``conda list --explicit``, which displays a list of the universal resource locators (URLs) of all conda packages installed in the current environment, as shown by this small example showing only three packages:
+To prevent this, starting in version 3.18.2 conda offers an option ``conda list --explicit``, which displays a list of the universal resource locators (URLs) of all conda packages installed in the current environment, as shown by this small example showing only three packages:

 .. code::